Aarav-Jindal/AutonomousDrone/README.md

 # ROS 2 Drone Workspace

+_Saved Copy of Original Repository, which was archived._

 **Tested on:** Ubuntu 22.04 + ROS 2 Humble + PX4 v1.14

 This repository integrates PX4 with ROS 2 for autonomous drone control in both SITL (Gazebo) and hardware setups.